z4f1r0v/shiny-computing-machine/README.md

 # Shiny Computing Machine <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fcdn0.iconfinder.com%2Fdata%2Ficons%2Fweb-service-and-development%2F512%2Fcomputer_coding_php_code_programing_program_desktop_system_monitor_display_retro_old_obsolete_technology_development_oldschool_monoblock_algorithm_css_html_flat_design_icon-512.png" width="64" height="64" />

+## Next level
+After experimenting with [Polynote](https://github.com/polynote/polynote), I realized that it completely supersedes this project.
+It covers all the necessary features that I have aimed for originally plus more.
+I urge you to check out their website, the provided example notebooks and [this](https://vincentbrule.com/2020-09-19-polynote/) blog post.

+If you are bound to using jupyter - please go ahead and continue using this project.
+I will not deprecate it as such.
+However, I do consider Polynote to be the right way to go as far as EDA with Scala is concerned.

 You like Scala and you want to do some exploratory data analysis (EDA)?
 You want to find the quickest way to get you on par with your python, pandas and matplotlib fellows?